-Thank you for expressing interest in Paradigm Schools, we welcome you and your scholar!
-It is our hope that our charter school’s culture and curriculum are right for your students.
+Thank you for expressing interest in Paradigm Schools.
+We welcome you and your scholar and it is our hope that our charter school’s culture and curriculum are right for your family.
 Before submitting your application, we invite you to take a tour of our school.

 Once you feel that Paradigm is the right school for your family, send us your application!
 Once your application is submitted, your student will be enrolled in our lottery, then you can expect the following:

 We invite you to come and tour our South Jordan charter school!
-If you would like to schedule a tour for either 2nd semester enrollment or for next year, please click here.
+If you would like to schedule a tour, please call us at 801-676-1018 or email Rebeca Bowe at email@example.com.

 Looking for a more immersive experience?
 Send your student to shadow a scholar!
 Prospective scholars can shadow a Paradigm Scholar they already know or we can set you up with a scholar!